karimarttila/javascript/webstore-demo/simple-server/README.md

 I googled which frameworks are the most popular unit testing frameworks to be used with Node and [Mocha](https://mochajs.org/) seemed to be the one.

-See unit tests that I implemented as an excercise in the [test](./test) directory.
+See unit tests that I implemented as an exercise in the [test](./test) directory.

 Run unit tests with command: "npm test".
 Some examples: